SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 You should look up the appropriate pins in the Spartan-6 manual and add matching constraints to the UCF.

+If you wish to use the same clock source for all links, set GTP0 for each tile to the same `REFCLK*` and GTP1 to use the PLL of GTP0 (this saves powering two PLLs in each tile).

 ### 2. Line Rate and Protocol Template